I. LOVE POEM

-Before broaching the subject of the Equation of Love and Time and other relatively simple concepts, let us look at an illustrative example of the complex relativity of poetry through verses of a typical St Valentine’s love poem from a palpitating heart to a magnificent mademoiselle, who has requested discretion regarding an innocent visit to her lodgings.
+Before broaching the equations and other relatively easy concepts, let us look at an illustrative example of the complex relativity of poetry through verses of a typical St Valentine’s poem.
+It goes from a palpitating heart to a magnificent mademoiselle, who has requested discretion regarding an innocent visit to her lodgings.

-What secret verses does the palpitating heart’s love time poem contain?
+What secret verses does the palpitating heart’s poem contain?

-The palpitating heart will take you to a free translation of the love poem in the blink of an eye.
+The palpitating heart will lead to a free translation of the love poem in the blink of an eye.

-What could be said about these verses is that, of course at the time, the name of the lady would improve the love poem’s consonant rhyme, conceptual rhyme, the temporal…, in short, the global rhyme of love poem.
+The name of the lady would improve the poem’s consonant, conceptual, and temporal rhyme.
 It could even be that the love poem is a real story of poetry and madness in an imaginary world.

-There is another love poem on the page about the family interpretation of the Love Equation, although in this case it refers to a particular type of love poem and unconditional love, that is, the paternal/maternal love.
+There are two more poems, the Angelical poetry on the page about Gravity acceleration and another one about a family interpretation of the Love Equation.
+In this case, it refers to a particular type of poetry and unconditional love, that is, the paternal/maternal love.

 Love of Physics and Time

-The Equation of Love emerged from mind games or contemplations of the parameters that take part in quantifying love.
-Even when love is not exactly a quantifying variable but rather the contrary, there are situations that modulate or affect it; suffice to recall Romeo and Juliet’s love poem as a classic example.
+The Equation of Love emerged from mind games or contemplations of the possible quantitative parameters affecting love.
+Even love is not precisely a quantifying variable, but rather the contrary, some situations modulate it; suffice to recall Romeo and Juliet’s love poem as a classic example.

-After discovering the foundation of the General Theory of the Conditional Evolution of Life, it was quite a surprise to see how the poetic Equation of Love could have serious repercussions in the field of Modern Physics.
+After discovering the foundation of the Conditional Evolution of Life, it was quite a surprise to see how the Equation of Love could have severe repercussions in the field of Modern Physics.
 In particular, the analytical result of substituting the value of the mass in Newton’s Law of Gravity for its equivalence in Einstein’s famous E = mc² –originally from Olinto de Pretto.

-The present book develops within the perspective of metaphysics, and even though I consider science time absolute, there is always a love poem that can be as relative as you want because we are entering the world of subjectivity.
+The present book develops from the perspective of metaphysics, and even though I consider scientific time absolute, there is always a love poem where it can be as relative as one wants because we are entering the world of subjectivity.

-The illustrated love poem is an example of the Plutonic style characterized by conceptual rhymes; something like a mixture of divergent and convergent thoughts that show the beauty of the wild intelligence of love.
+The illustrated poem is an example of the Plutonic style characterized by conceptual rhymes, something like a mixture of divergent and convergent thoughts that show the beauty of the wild intelligence of love.